P0W/option_strategies/README.md

 For detailed deployment instructions on Azure, refer to the [`DailyShorts`](https://github.com/P0W/option_strategies/tree/main/DailyShorts) folder within this repository.

-Thank you for using the Daily Short Strangle/Straddle Strategy repository.
+Thank you for using the Daily Short Strangle/Straddle strategy repository.
+Clarifications/suggestions are welcomed.

 Happy trading!